 Until 2014, 20 research partners expressed (and in 2015 confirmed) their interest in the RI’s environment and services by signing Memoranda of Understanding agreements.

-2015 ...
-CERIT-SC staff participate together with CESNET in INDIGO-DataCloud Project developing an open source data and computing platform targeted at scientific communities, deployable on multiple hardware and provisioned over hybrid, private or public, e-infrastructures.
+CERIT-SC staff participates together with CESNET in INDIGO-DataCloud Project developing an open source data and computing platform targeted at scientific communities, deployable on multiple hardware and provisioned over hybrid, private or public, e-infrastructures.

-2015-6 CERIT-SC became a partner of several large national and international projects, like ELIXIR, BBMRI, West-Life etc.
+CERIT-SC becomes a partner of several large national and international projects, like ELIXIR, BBMRI, West-Life etc., aiming at coordinated approach in building the computing and data parts of these infrastructures.

 You are running an old browser version which is not fully supported information system anymore.
 Some applications might not display correctly, some functions might not work as expected or might not work at all.